 Everyone needs essential belongings to work and live.
 Although you won't lose everything in bankruptcy, you don't choose what to keep.
 Your state lists the items bankruptcy filers can protect in its bankruptcy exemption laws.
 However, some states let filers use the federal bankruptcy exemptions if they'd protect more property.

 Sometimes it's easy to figure out whether you're qualified for bankruptcy.
 For instance, Chapter 7 debtors qualify if their gross income is less than the state's median income for the family's size.
 It's just a matter of simple math and checking a chart.
 If you don't pass that first hurdle, you'll have a second chance to figure in your expenses, but more factors come into play.

 Don't be dishonest.
 Don't talk to debt collectors.
 Don't hide or transfer property for less than what it's worth.
 Don't pay dischargeable debts with funds you can protect in bankruptcy (such as 401k or other ERISA-qualified retirement funds).
 Avoiding these things will help you steer clear of some of the biggest mistakes people make before filing for bankruptcy.

 After you file, the automatic stay will stop most creditors from collecting from you.
 The court will set a date for the 341 meeting of creditors—the one appearance all filers must make.
 (In Chapter 13, you or your lawyer must also go to a confirmation hearing where the judge determines whether to approve your repayment plan.)
 You'll provide the trustee with documents before the 341 hearing (or file them with the court, depending on your jurisdiction).

 Most filers feel significant relief after receiving a discharge.
 But a discharge comes with costs.
-The downsides involved in bankruptcy include having difficulty opening a bank account, leasing a home, and buying a car for a year or two after the filing.
-So it's essential to plan for these needs before you file your case.
+The downsides of bankruptcy include having difficulty opening a bank account, leasing a home, and buying a car for a year or two after the filing.
+So planning for these needs is essential before you file your case.